350th Spectrum Warfare Wing: Importance to the F-35 JSF program

+According to aviation journalist Bill Sweetman, the UK requested U.S. authorization to establish its own Reprogramming Lab on UK soil, in 2006 to the Bush Administration and again in 2009 to the Obama Administration, but was refused both times.

 Lineage

 U.S. Air Force Col. John Paul Mintz, accepts command and the guidon of the 850th Spectrum Warfare Group from U.S. Air Force Col. William Young, Jr., 350th Spectrum Warfare Wing commander, during the 350 SWW activation ceremony.